VMMs vs CMMs: What are the Differences?

 About MXP

-MXP is a leader in vision measuring instruments.
+MXP is a leader in VMMs and CMMs.
 We provide efficient, reliable, quality inspection solutions using advanced optical tech and precise measurement systems.
 Contact us now.